tharroun/TAH-ROBOT/README.md

 ### Construction

-### Programming
+### Next steps
-- Drive
-    - add pid control to the motors
-    - tune pid for the servos
 - Motors
     - what is the deadtime for the 520 motor?
     - calibrate the speed using the encoders
 - Servos
-    - how to find the max/min of the servo?
+    - how to find the max/min without collision of the servo?
-    - how to re-center the servos?
+    - how to more easily re-center the servos?
+- Wishlist
+    - LIDAR?
+    - NVMe SSD on RPi